Home » Paris » Les Invalides Tickets

 When you book this combo, you get access to permanent and temporary exhibitions at Les Invalides, along with access to Panthéon.

-Ticket Price: €24
+Ticket Cost: €24

 Save time & money!
 Buy Paris Museum Pass and visit over 60 famous attractions in and around Paris.
 Book now and explore museums and monuments such as the Louvre and Versailles.

-How to reach Les Invalides Paris?
+How to reach Les Invalides Paris

 Paris Les Invalides is a complex of buildings in the 7th arrondissement of Paris.
-The distance between Eiffel Tower and Les Invalides is just 1.5 km (.9 miles).

 Address: 75007, Paris, France.
 Get Directions.